-Robotics for Logistics & Manufacturing certificate program
+Robotics for Logistics and Manufacturing

 The Robotics for Logistics and Manufacturing certificate will introduce learners to the role of industrial robots and automation in manufacturing and logistics plants and facilities.
 The course covers topics on robot classification types, machines, and AI vision applications.
 Learners are also made aware of economic, maintenance, and safety factors, and its impact on automation.
 Additional course topics include – Human-Machine Interaction and advances and robot programming.

 Engagement: topical discussions on foundational course content, and current articles and media